chromestone/Advances-In-XR/index.md

 ## Related Work <a name="rwork"></a>

-Two datasets we've looked into are [FER2013](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data) and [AffectNet](http://mohammadmahoor.com/affectnet/).
+The two datasets we've looked into are [FER2013](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data) and [AffectNet](http://mohammadmahoor.com/affectnet/).

-For FER2013, we found a [PyTorch implementation](https://github.com/phamquiluan/ResidualMaskingNetwork) using Residual Masking Networks that claimed an accuracy of 74.14.
+For FER2013, we found a [PyTorch implementation](https://github.com/phamquiluan/ResidualMaskingNetwork) using Residual Masking Networks that claimed an accuracy of 74.14%.

 Why didn't we use FER2013?
 Because it's a black and white dataset and the residual masking network is massive.
 This is not optimal for mobile compute.
 (I will give credit that the repo does include an EfficientNet implementation but we had issues that I forgot to document.)